 Get your degree in something weird?
-A great conversation starter.
+That’s a great conversation starter.

 There are a few key things to avoid, though:

-- DON’T include your highschool, even if you went to a fancy private academy your parents paid too much for
+- DON’T include your high school, even if you went to a fancy private academy that your parents paid too much for.

 - DON’T include fraternity or sorority volunteer experience.
 Instead, go volunteer somewhere new, then update your LinkedIn profile.

 - DON’T include the year in which you graduated from college.
 Sometimes age can be an unconscious bias in how people communicate with and respect you.

 Step 7: List Your most important skills and get endorsements

 The best sales LinkedIn profiles include social proof.
 That means you need credible endorsements.

 While it’s nice to be appreciated by your coworkers, LinkedIn endorsements shouldn’t be given only by your peers.
 You also need endorsements from credible people in your field and from the customers you’ve helped.
 This shows that you know how to add value and that you’re good at building connections.

 Which skills should you choose for this section?
 I recommend keeping it mostly simple, focusing mainly on the tactics you rely on to help your prospects, which they’re most likely searching for anyway.